avinash-saraf/PenPal/README.md

 - A user can sign-up/login using email adress or a mobile number.
 - A user can select his interests/hobbies from a comprehensive list of the same, by swiping right to select the interests and swiping left to deselect the interests.
 The user's chosen interests can be edited easily.
 All the users selected interests/hobbies are displayed.
 Currently, users can remove their selected interests by navigating to that particular interest under the specific category and swiping left.
 - A user can send a chat request to other users who share his/her interests/hobbies.
-- A user can accept or ignore an incoming chat request.
+- A user can accept an incoming chat request to become a contact or decline the request.
+- A user can find all his contacts in the contacts tab, and remove contacts as well.
 - A user can private chat (by sending text messages and images) with contacts.
 - A user can see if his contacts are online in the private chat page.
 If they are not online, the last time the contact was online will be displayed.
-- A user can find all his contacts in the contacts tab, and remove contacts as well.

 ## Implementation
 The following is how some of the most important parts of the app was implemented.